 Lessons are not just about progression, they are also about alone time for you!
 But don’t feel guilty, alone time is appreciated by parents and kids alike, especially when adding a super cool ski or snowboard instructor and some new mates.

-Treble Cone Ski Area has an internationally recognized snow sports school, dedicated to safety, fun and progression with capped lesson sizes for adults and kids group lessons.
+All resorts have a snow sports school, dedicated to safety, fun and progression with capped lesson sizes for adults and kids group lessons.
 For kids lessons, half day and full day (full day includes lunch) programmes commence 10 minutes prior to the adult version, give parents time to organise the entire family, including themselves.
-Week long holiday programmes are also available at Treble Cone Ski Area, running over the New Zealand July School Holiday period.
+Week long holiday programmes are also available running over the New Zealand July School Holiday period.

 4. Start the photo cycle